pgporada/ansible-playbook-volumio-bluetooth/README.md

     # Disable volumio ssh mode at http://volumio_ip/dev

+### Pairing a device
+This part is kind of a pain in the butt and currently must be done manually.
+An expect script or something might be useful for this.

+    sudo bluetoothctl
+    # power on
+    # agent on
+    # default-agent
+    # scan on => xx:xx of your device
+    # pair xx:xx
+    # trust xx:xx
+    # exit

+### Removing a device

+    sudo bluetoothctl
+    # devices
+    # remove xx:xx
+    # exit

 # References
 Much of this comes from manual steps found [here](https://forum.volumio.org/volumio-bluetooth-receiver-t8937.htm) and [here](https://www.raspberrypi.org/forums/viewtopic.php?f=38&t=247892).